pradeepk6/eshop/README.md

 ##### how to run:
 * mvn verify
-* The above command tests with the default browser choice : chrome  system-property 'browser' can be changed in the pom file or passed via maven.<br>for eg:  mvn verify -Dbrowser="firefox"
+* The above command tests with the default browser choice : chrome<br>system-property 'browser' can be changed in the pom file or passed via maven.<br>for eg:  mvn verify -Dbrowser="firefox"

 ##### driver binaries download plugin: